Instructions for authors

 3) The start of each paragraph will be intended in 0.5 cm.
 The text will not be justified.
 Headings should be in lowercase 14 point bold and in line, not intended.
 Subheadings will be in lowercase 12 point bold and in line, not intended.
 Finally, lower-level subheadings will be in lowercase 12 point normal text, and in-line, not indented.

-4) Following the APA model, the References list will be at the end of the article, in alphabetical order by surname with the second line indented, and will be written as follows:
+4) Following the APA model, the References list will be at the end of the article, in alphabetical order by surname, naming all the authors up to a maximum of twenty, with the second line indented, and will be written as follows:

 • Journal articles: